 - 1. SUS 302 Integrative Assessment Models - 2.
+PHI 366-G Philosophy and the Environment

-SUS 301 Environmental Ethic Required seven (7) three-credit courses with a minimum of one (1) course in each of the following five groups:
+Required seven (7) three-credit courses with a minimum of one (1) course in each of the following five groups:

 Group 1: Physical Environment and Renewable and Non-Renewable Resources